ksu-cs-textbooks/cc410/content/y-milestones/07-checkout.md

 * You may choose to add additional getters to the classes in the `data` package as desired.
 * In Python, you may have a circular reference in your `PanelFactory` since it could be used from within `ComboPanel`, but also will be used to create instances of `ComboPanel`.
 A way to resolve this would be to create a `ComboPanelFactory` to handle combos, and adapt the code where `PanelFactory` is used to direct combo instances to the new `ComboPanelFactory` instead.

+##### Documentation Comments

+All new and updated classes in this milestone should contain full documentation comments.

 ##### Unit Tests

 Your new GUI panel(s) should include some basic **unit tests** modeled after the tests used for the item panels.
 Specifically, you should test the following: